MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_gen_script.rst

 	var = 20
 	print(tbl.v1(), tbl.v2(), tbl.v3, fun()) -- display: 20 20 10 20

 The deferred expressions hereabove have to be explicitly called to retrieve their values, because they are defined in a *table*.
 It is a feature of the object model making the deferred expressions behaving like values.
-Still, it is possible to support deferred expressions as values in a raw *table*, i.e. a table without metatable, using the ``deferred`` function from the :doc:`typeid <types>` module:
+Still, it is possible to support deferred expressions as values in a raw *table*, i.e. a table without metatable, using the ``deferred`` function from the :doc:`typeid <mad_mod_types>` module:

 .. code-block::